instill-ai/component/.github/CONTRIBUTING.md

 - **`type`**: describes the JSON type of this field, which could be `integer`, `number`, `boolean`, `string`, `array`, or `object`.
 - **`title`** is used by the Console to provide the title of the property.
-- **`description`** is used by Console to show this description in a popup when you click the question mark beside the field.
+- **`description`** is used by Console to provide information about this task.
-- **`instillShortDescription`**: is used by Console to show this under the field (the original description is shown only when hovered).
-If this value does not exist, it will be the same as the description.
+- **`instillShortDescription`**: is a concise version of `description`, used to fit smaller spaces such as a component form field.
+If this value is empty, the `description` value will be used.
 - **`instillUIOrder`** defines the order in which the properties will be rendered by Console.
 - **`instillUIMultiline`** indicates whether the text field on Console is